 I have always been interested in the “bigger picture” having studied in, and also worked in the Private and Public Sectors within the Environmental Field.
-Having an understanding of the amount of work required to achieve global sustainability, I realised that a shift needed to come from each individual’s attitude towards ourselves, others and our surroundings before this can truly become possible.
+Having an understanding of the amount of work required to achieve global sustainability, I realised that a shift is needed to come from each individual’s attitude towards ourselves, others and our surroundings before this can truly become possible.

 How does yoga fit into the story?